-- 4.9 The standards below are the minimum number of cycle parking spaces required based on residential occupation.
+- 4.9 The standards below are the minimum number of cycle parking spaces required.
 One space means that one bicycle can be secured.
-A bike stand can provide two cycle parking spaces (e.g., Sheffield style stand). - 4.10 It will also be necessary to consider provision for visitors on the basis of 0.2 spaces per home.
-When calculating total number of spaces these should be rounded up to the nearest whole figure.
+A cycle stand can provide two cycle parking spaces (e.g. Sheffield style stand). - 4.10 It will also be necessary to consider provision for visitors on the basis of 0.2 spaces per home.
+When calculating total number of spaces these should be rounded up to a whole figure.

-- 4.11 Cycle parking for residents must be provided as follows:
+4.11 Cycle parking for residents must be provided as follows:

-- 1 bed home: 2 cycle spaces minimum

-- 2 bed home: 3 cycle spaces minimum

-- 3 bed home: 4 cycle spaces minimum

-- 4 bed home: 5 cycle spaces minimum

-- 5 bed home: 6 cycle spaces minimum

-- 1 space must be close to the front door

-- 1 space should be able to accommodate a non-standard 'cargo' bicycle (see Appendix 1)
+- 1 space must be close to the front door - 1 space should be able to accommodate a non-standard 'cargo' bicycle (see Appendix 1)